imamdigmi/django-elephantsql-demo/README.md

-# django-elephantsql-demo
+# Django + ElephantSQL
-DaaS using Django and ElephantSQL demo
+DaaS (Data as a Service) using Django and ElephantSQL demo

 ![ElephantSQL Portal](elephantsql-portal.png)